Practicing TranscriptionsComments Off on Practicing Transcriptions

 - We need to KNOW the scale the melody is based on (preferably using tonic solfa – so we are conscious of what notes we are singing and aware of their function and place within the scale we are singing).
 This means we can sing the scale (in solfa AND in letter names belonging to various keys but most importantly the key of the transcription exercise), we can write the scale in solfa and on the staff, we can use the scale in compositions and improvisations etc. For example:

 - We need to have sung (in solfa and in letter names) and analysed as many melodies as possible in the same tonality as the one we are transcribing.
 By analyzing I mean discussing the common “spellings” used in these melodies, important tonal notes (e.g. tonic, dominant)commons phrases, leaps, scalic passages, cadence points, underlying chords structures etc. For example:

 - We also need to be able to compose in a similar style to these transcription exercises and then sing these compositions through in solfa etc.

-The more singing and analysing our students do the better they will understand melodies and therefore be able to recognise most (if not all) of what they are expected to transcribe.
+The more singing and analysing our students do the better they will understand melodies and therefore be able to recognise most (if not all) of what we expect them to transcribe.

 The same approach applies here but rhythmically instead of melodically.

-- Rhythms need to be read (in rhythm names with conducting) as much as possible and For example:
+- Rhythms need to be read (in rhythm names with conducting) by our students as much as possible and For example:

 - Rhythms need to be analysed so that the content, format, structure etc is understood and therefore can be recognised within a rhythmic transcription;